wmbusmeters/wmbusmeters/README.md

 `make; sudo make install` will install wmbusmeters as a daemon that starts automatically when an appropriate wmbus usb dongle is inserted in the computer.
 (Note! make install only works for GNU/Linux.
-For MacOSX try to start `wmbusmetersd /tmp/thepidfile` from a script instead.)
+For MacOSX try to start `wmbusmetersd /tmp/thepidfile` from a script instead.
+Here you can also override the device:
+`wmbusmetersd --device=/dev/ttyXXY --listento=t1 /tmp/thepidfile`)

 Check the config file /etc/wmbusmeters.conf:
 ```